 - attributable to a failure to notify liability under section 7 of TMA 1970, or

-- attributable to a tax avoidance scheme which is a notifiable arrangement or a listed or hallmarked scheme and the user of the scheme failed to disclose details to HMRC at the proper time.
+- attributable to a tax avoidance scheme which is a notifiable arrangement or a list or hallmark scheme and the user of the scheme fails to disclose details to HMRC at the proper time.

 Payment of tax

-The due date for tax charged by a discovery assessment is 30 days after the notice of the assessment is given (delivered).
+Due date for chargeable tax by a discovery assessment is 30 days after the notice of the assessment is dispatch.